-In 2015, Grainne took home The GALA Award for Volunteer of Year, and for good reason!
-Longtime feminist and LGBT+ activist, former chairwoman of Marriage Equality and co-director of the Yes Equality campaign, Gráinne Healy was instrumental in securing a Yes vote in May 2016.
+In 2015, Gráinne took home The GALA Award for Volunteer of Year, and for good reason!
+Longtime feminist and LGBTQ+ activist, former chairwoman of Marriage Equality and co-director of the Yes Equality campaign, Gráinne Healy was instrumental in securing a Yes vote in May 2016.

-Along with progressing the LGBT movement, she has dedicated her life to campaigning for women’s rights in Ireland, including reproductive health rights, violence against women, prostitution and trafficking and anti-poverty issues.
+Along with progressing the LGBTQ+ movement, she has dedicated her life to campaigning for women’s rights in Ireland, including reproductive health rights, violence against women, prostitution and trafficking and anti-poverty issues.

 One of the first Irish lesbian trailblazers to come to national attention, Joni Crone came out on The Late Late show in 1980 – two years before Declan Flynn was murdered in Fairview Park and 13 years before homosexuality was decriminalised in Ireland.
 She was there to talk about the need for law reform and to give insight into the horror stories she heard on the Lesbian Line.

-Joni returned from London in the 1970’s and began the fight for civil rights for LGBT+ people in Ireland.
+Joni returned from London in the 1970s and began the fight for civil rights for LGBTQ+ people in Ireland.
 Her play, Anna Livia Lesbia, was written as a response to the erasure of the gay rights movement in Ireland in the ’70s and ’80s in the Marriage Referendum narrative.

 GCN interviewed Joni for the 2017 Annual Pride issue and it’s a cracker.
 Find it below.

-A tireless activist for LGBT+ rights, amongst her myriad incredible work for the community, Nuala was the founder of Galway Pride, and was last year fittingly honoured by leading the Galway Pride Parade as its Grand Marshal.
+A tireless activist for LGBTQ+ rights, amongst her myriad incredible work for the community, Nuala was the founder of Galway Pride and was fittingly honoured by leading the Galway Pride Parade as its Grand Marshal in 2019.